 Implementation of ITAAC Closure Controls.
-This section should be implemented after the licensee has submitted a sufficient number of to the NRC to enable the inspector to review representative samples of various from different disciplines.
+This section should be implemented after the licensee has submitted a sufficient number of ICNs, and potentially ITAAC Post-Closure Notifications, to the NRC to enable the inspector to review representative samples of various ICNs and ITAAC Post-Closure Notifications from different disciplines.
 To the extent practicable, Section 02.03 should be performed simultaneously with Section 02.02.

 Inspection Requirement.
-Select a sample of several “targeted” and “non-targeted” ITAAC for verification that the licensee has implemented its approved ITAAC closure program in accordance with the approved procedures and instructions.
+Select a sample of several ICNs of both “targeted” and “non-targeted” ITAAC , as well as any associated ITAAC Post-Closure Notifications, for verification that the licensee has implemented its approved ITAAC closure program in accordance with the approved procedures and instructions.

-Note that the “targeted” ITAAC have been subject to independent, direct NRC inspection, but the “non-targeted” ITAAC may have received no NRC inspection, thus relying upon the licensee’s program of controls and submitted to demonstrate that the ITAAC are complete.
+Note that the “targeted” ITAAC have been subject to independent, direct NRC inspection, but the “non-targeted” ITAAC may have received no NRC inspection, thus relying upon the licensee’s program of controls and submitted ICNs and ITAAC Post-Closure Notifications to demonstrate that the ITAAC are complete, and that the acceptance criteria remain “met”.
 See IMC-2503 and IP 65001 for further explanation of the ITAAC sample inspection program and related terminology.

-For the selected sample of both “targeted” and “non-targeted” ITAAC, review the packages and supporting documentation to confirm that evidence is available to substantiate ITAAC acceptability and closure.
+For the selected sample of both “targeted” and “non-targeted” ITAAC, review the completion packages and supporting documentation to confirm that evidence is available to substantiate ITAAC performance acceptability and closure.
 As necessary, verify that ITAAC closure documentation is traceable to QA records that are retrievable.

 Inspection Guidance.
-The inspector should verify the following types of process controls, QA activities, and record checks with respect to the sampled ITAAC, their and the referenced supporting documentation
+The inspector should verify the following types of process controls, QA activities, and record checks with respect to the sampled ITAAC, their notifications, and the referenced supporting documentation.
+(The level of technical review for this inspection should be commensurate with the complexity of the ITAAC.
+A completion package that is 1,000 pages long will require far more depth than a completion package that is only a few pages long.
+NRC staff subject matter experts can lend technical assistance on what elements should be reviewed to confirm that the ITAAC is met.)

 a.
 Evidence that ITAAC sub-tier construction activities have been adequately controlled and tracked from the start of any related construction.
+An example would be construction records supporting the pouring of a pump foundation for an ITAAC on pump installation.

 b.
-An ITAAC determination basis that supports ITAAC closure and provides evidence of management oversight of the ITAAC.
+An ITAAC determination basis that supports ITAAC closure, and when applicable, provides evidence of management oversight of performing the ITAAC.
+An example of this would be a sub-contractor conducting ITAAC closure testing that was not performed correctly, and seeing where the licensee (who maintains overall responsibility for ITAAC closure) entered this in a corrective action program, re-performed the test, and adequately verified ITAAC closure through the corrective measure.
+The focus here is not on the quality of the corrective action program, but rather the existence of an oversight measure where necessary.

 c.
 Verification of quality control (QC) involvement, where applicable, and the appropriate QA review and audit activities.
+An example of this might be QA hold-points associated with an ASME Code installation of a component whose acceptance criteria is “Installed per ASME Code zz.zzz”.
+Records of the hold-points, or documentation supporting equivalent/compensatory measures, would be appropriate to review for this verification.

 d.
 Review of the status of all “ITAAC Findings” and confirmation of consistency between the NRC Construction Inspection Program Information Management System (CIPIMS) and the corresponding licensee results.
-[Note that in the case where an “ITAAC Finding” may have been identified with respect to a previous , a more complete review may be in order.]
+[Note that in the case where an “ITAAC Finding” may have been identified with respect to a previous ICN or ITAAC Post-Closure Notification, a more complete review may be in order.]